-Consumers and civil society organisations (CSOs) are increasingly interested in the way their food is produced and actively seek information.
-Digital communication systems facilitate this information exchange by making the information easily accessible regardless of the time and place.
-Food, nutrition security and health are topics that have high potential to cause concern among consumers, and often the novel production methods are questioned by consumers and CSOs representing different citizens' interest groups.
-In order to gain acceptance for new technologies or products, the views of these various organisations and end-consumers should be better integrated in the research agenda and innovation processes allowing consumers and citizens to become active agents in the development of the food supply system.
-This implies that consumers will gain a more prominent role as a driving force in R&I activities, such as research on new technologies, developing product solutions and business models.
+Consumers as end-users of food and civil society organisations (CSOs) are increasingly interested in the way their food is produced and not only actively seek information about food, but also alternative, new options to become part of food production and distribution.
+Digital communication systems facilitate this information search and exchange by making the information easily accessible regardless of the time and place.
+Food, nutrition security and health are topics that have high potential to cause concern among consumers.
+Especially the novel production methods are questioned by consumers and CSOs representing different citizens' interest groups.
+In order to gain acceptance for new technologies or products, the views of these various organisations and end-consumers should be better integrated in the research agenda and innovation processes allowing consumers and citizens to become active agents in the future development of the food supply system.
+This implies that consumers will gain a more prominent role as a driving force in R&I activities, such as research on new technologies, developing product solutions, small-scale productions systems, alternative distribution models, and business models making the new innovations feasible.
 Enabling consumers and CSOs' engagement and thereby creating transparency and openness in R&I is also a way to increase trust in food supply system, which has been contested in recent years.
+The move from current interdisciplinary approach to transdisciplinary approach that acknowledges the active role of citizens and society in R&I, has several challenges that need to be tackled in order to make this transition in how we think about R&I and how it is practiced.